Corey Seager Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff leads MLB.

-- The Blue Jays have a 3.96 team ERA that ranks ninth across all league pitching staffs.
+- The Blue Jays have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.

-- The Blue Jays surrender the third-most home runs in baseball (96 total, 1.4 per game).
+- The Blue Jays allow the third-most home runs in baseball (97 total, 1.4 per game).

-- Gausman (5-3) gets the starting nod for the Blue Jays in his 15th start of the season.
-He has a 3.12 ERA in 86 2/3 innings pitched, with 117 strikeouts.

-- The righty's most recent appearance came on Sunday against the Minnesota Twins, when he threw 4 2/3 innings, surrendering six earned runs while giving up seven hits.
+- His last time out came on Saturday against the Texas Rangers, when the righty tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.